-As we are now over nine months into the global pandemic, our world is still faced with an uncertain future end date to COVID-19.
-As winter draws near, the current upward trend in infection numbers have forced HR and business leaders to prepare for a new wave of challenges.
+As we are nearly one year into the global pandemic, our world is still faced with an uncertain future end date to COVID-19.
+The current upward trend in infection numbers have forced HR and business leaders to prepare for a new wave of challenges.
 Return-to-work issues—along with the preservation of employee health and customer safety—present significant hurdles that HR and business leaders to overcome in the months ahead.

 As questions continue to swirl in the minds of company leaders and HR experts alike, where do you begin on your journey to determine what the future of work will look like?

 1. It is important to first evaluate your business and talent alignment strategies.
 Examine how your organization has changed its pre-COVID-19 goals/KPIs, hiring demands, skillset needs, and timelines.

 Here are some questions to get you started: